 A sanitary landfill on the Pensacola Naval Air Station was of specific interest.
 It was used from the 1950s to 1976 and was determined to contain asbestos from building demolition, among other contaminants.
 The Navy made significant use of asbestos in the construction of buildings.
 The construction debris field extended from the south end of North Pond to Powerline Road.
 A plan to remediate the many contamination problems was developed and implemented.

 The EPA placed the landfill on the regulator’s list of Superfund sites because of the amount of asbestos-related cleanup that was necessary.
 A five-year review was conducted by the EPA in 2013 and site cleanup is expected to continue for many years.

 A 1990 to 1995 investigation of 27 sites on the base revealed the presence of lead, chromium, VOCs and asbestos.
 The investigation included the testing of several samples of groundwater, soil and sediment to determine the nature and the extent of the contamination.

 Two landfill locations on the property contained a mix of domestic and industrial wastes and likely were the final destination of asbestos-contaminated materials.
-Along with other dangerous substances, asbestos has likely contaminated the soil in these areas according to EPA Superfund records.
+Along with other dangerous substances, asbestos has likely contaminated the soil in these areas, according to EPA Superfund records.

 These individual sites are currently being cleaned in accordance with the Department of Defense’s Installation Restoration Program.
 In addition, the Navy is also investigating any possible effects the contaminants may have had on each watershed in the facility.
 The technologies used in the project, as well as timetables for completion, have been reviewed by the EPA.

-The extent of the Bay’s pollution, however, was impossible to ignore: Commencement Bay was placed on the National Priorities List, meaning it was among the nation’s most polluted sites.
-Contaminated sediment was found throughout all the waterways, including heavy metals (zinc, lead, mercury, cadmium, copper, nickel), and both high and low PAHs, phthalates, and extensive, cancer-causing PCBs.
+The extent of the Bay’s pollution, however, was impossible to ignore.
+Commencement Bay was placed on the National Priorities List, meaning it was among the nation’s most polluted sites.
+Contaminated sediment was found throughout all the waterways, including heavy metals (zinc, lead, mercury, cadmium, copper, nickel), and both high and low PAHs, phthalates and extensive, cancer-causing PCBs.

 Part of the solution to the Superfund listing, as an economic roadblock, however, was met when much of the polluted area, including the historic Tacoma Dry Dock, was acquired by the Tacoma Port Authority’s Commencement Bay Industrial Development District.
-So the cleaning up of the remaining asbestos contamination may see some delays, but the Superfund designation should secure eventual cleanup.Learn more about the history of asbestos use in the U.S. Navy.
+As a result, the cleaning of the remaining asbestos contamination may see some delays, but the Superfund designation should secure eventual cleanup.

-The Curtis Bay Coast Guard Yard, also known as the Coast Guard Yard, was responsible for vessel repair and overhaul, manufacturing activities and buoy construction, and operations lasted well into the 1970s.
+The Curtis Bay Coast Guard Yard, also known as the Coast Guard Yard, was responsible for vessel repair and overhaul, manufacturing activities and buoy construction.
+Operations lasted well into the 1970s.
 One result of its work was debris that contaminated the facility with toxic substances like asbestos, polychlorinated biphenyls (PCBs), pesticides and dioxin.
-In 2008, the EPA signed a federal facility interagency agreement with the Coast Guard for the cleanup of the Curtis Bay Coast Guard Yard, which was designated at EPA Superfund in 2002.
-The agreement mandated that the Coast Guard identify environmental impacts associated with its past activities and take the necessary actions to protect the community and the environment.Learn more about the history of asbestos use in the Coast Guard.
+In 2008, the EPA signed a federal facility interagency agreement with the Coast Guard for the cleanup of the Curtis Bay Coast Guard Yard, which was designated as an EPA Superfund site in 2002.
+The agreement mandated that the Coast Guard identify environmental impacts associated with its past activities and take the necessary actions to protect the community and the environment.

-The Nitro, West Virginia, facility that housed Fike Chemical, Inc. was added to the NPL in 1983 for asbestos hazards and a number of other toxins.
+The Nitro, West Virginia, facility that housed Fike Chemical Inc. was added to the NPL in 1983 for asbestos hazards and a number of other toxins.
 Initial cleanup was performed in 1984 and the site was last worked on in 2001.
 The EPA began conducting a five-year review of the site in 2017 and noted that the site is safe in the short term, but long-term work is required to finish the cleanup.
 Asbestos concerns stem from building structures and other parts throughout the facility.
 Chemical plants used asbestos in many applications primarily because the mineral was heat-resistant and reduced the risk of fires.